irisbaron/loopback-demo-zos/README.md

 ```

-See [Explore APIs and test application](#explore-apis-and-test-application) in Part A.
+See [Explore APIs and Test Application](#explore-apis-and-test-application) in Part A.